Skip to content

 registry = Registry(database=..., schema="custom-schema")

-• extra - A dictionary with extra connections (same types like the database argument) which are managed by the registry too (connecting/disconnecting).
-They may can be arbitary connected databases.
-It is just ensured that they are not tore down during the registry is connected.
+• extra: A dictionary of extra connections (same types as the database argument) managed by the registry (connecting/disconnecting).
+They can be arbitrary connected databases.
+It ensures they're not torn down while the registry is connected.

-• with_content_type - Either a bool or a custom abstract ContentType prototype.
-This enables ContentTypes and saves the actual used type as attribute: content_type
+• with_content_type: A boolean or a custom abstract ContentType prototype.
+Enables ContentTypes and saves the used type as the content_type attribute.

 Connecting/Disconnecting

-Registries support the async contextmanager protocol as well as the ASGI lifespan protocol.
-This way all databases specified as database or extra are properly referenced and dereferenced (triggering the initialization and tear down routines when reaching 0).
-This way all of the dbs can be safely used no matter if they are used in different contexts.
+Registries support the asynchronous context manager protocol and the ASGI lifespan protocol.
+This ensures all databases specified in database or extra are properly referenced and dereferenced (triggering initialization and teardown when the reference count reaches 0).
+This allows safe use of databases across different contexts.

-The registry has an attribute content_type for accessing the active ContentType.
+The registry has a content_type attribute for accessing the active ContentType.

 import edgy